 If you are concerned that a driver may have to make an emergency stop in any place then you can mandate that the forklift only travels backwards through these areas, otherwise they would lose any load they are carrying.

 In low-visibility situations, forklifts should use revolving or flashing warning lights and headlights.
-When driving through PVC strip curtain doors or around blind corners, an operator should sound the horn.
+When driving through PVC strip curtain doors or around blind corners, an operator should sound the horn; pedestrians should ideally use a separate entrance or pathway to avoid conflicts with moving forklifts.

 Forklifts should have a buzzer or beeper when operating in reverse.